-Helena College will conduct training and/or evacuation drills, lockdown and shelter-in-place drills in every building on campus at least once per academic year.
-Helena College employees should know what type of evacuation is necessary and their role.
+At the time of an emergency, all Helena College employees should know what type of evacuation is necessary and their role.
 They should also be familiar with lockdown and shelter in place procedures that would warrant staying in place.
 Employees must know what is expected in emergency situations in order to provide assurance of their safety and the safety of students.

 Helena College will conduct training and/or evacuation drills, lockdown and shelter-in-place drills in every building on campus at least once per academic year.
 The fire department will be notified and asked to participate in the drills as necessary.
-The drills are a simulation, and Helena College personnel will be notified of the simulation prior to the drill.
+The drills may be conducted without notice.